erik-balfe/audio-transcriber/README.md

 # Voice Transcriber
+WIP.
+Version 0.1

 A GTK4-based application for recording audio and transcribing it using the Groq API.

 ## Features

-- Record audio from your microphone
+- Record audio from your microphone with pause and resume functionality
 - Transcribe audio using the Groq API
 - Copy transcribed text to clipboard
 - Play back recorded audio
+- Robust state management
+- Asynchronous operations with proper cancellation

 ## User Guide